MicrosoftDocs/quantum-docs/articles/qdk-relnotes.md

 - Control Plane: Set Provider in Failed state if provisioning fails.
 Previously it would be stuck in Launching/Updating state.
 *May 4, 2021*
-- Added help button to direct user to support forum.
+- Added help button in portal to direct user to support forum.
 - Rendered provider cost in localized currency from Azure Marketplace.
 - Added feedback button in portal to gather user feedback.
 - Added quickstart guide in portal in overview blade.